graphql-mocks/graphql-mocks/packages/docs/docs/cli/quick-mocking.md

 ![Screenshot of GraphiQL IDE](/img/cli-graphiql.png)

-## Fast Mocking with Remote Schema and Faker
+## Fast Mocking with Remote Schema and Falso

-The fastest way to mocking a GraphQL API without any setup is to use the faker middleware and specifying a remote url to a GraphQL Schema file or remote GraphQL API.
-The faker middleware will handle
+The fastest way to mocking a GraphQL API without any setup is to use the Falso middleware and specifying a remote url to a GraphQL Schema file or remote GraphQL API.
+The Falso middleware will handle

 ```
 # Fetching schema from a running GraphQL API server
-npx gqlmocks serve --faker --schema "http://remote-api.com/graphql"
+npx gqlmocks serve --fake --schema "http://remote-api.com/graphql"

 # Fetching .graphql file from url
-npx gqlmocks serve --faker --schema "http://s3.aws.com/schema.graphql"
+npx gqlmocks serve --fake --schema "http://s3.aws.com/schema.graphql"
 ```

 Additional `--header` flags can be used to specify any headers required to fetch the remote schema.